Boris Karloff

 Reading assignments from the web need to be printed out and brought to class.
 In other words, you cannot bring your computer to class and access them from there.
 This is cheaper than if I'd assembled a coursepack for you to buy.

 Written work will be submitted to me electronically.
 Any hard-copy assignments should be printed on white paper, in a standard 12-point font, with one inch margins.
-Your four papers should be double spaced, and should contain my name, your name, the course number, the date, and a title.
+Your papers should be double spaced, and should contain my name, your name, the course number, the date, and a title.
 Instigations can be single-spaced, and should be a paragraph or two.

 Late papers will be marked down 1/3 of a letter grade for each calendar day they are late.
 I will consider giving short extensions on assignments if you contact me ahead of the due date and you have a good reason for wanting the extension.
 All assigned work must be completed to pass the course.

 Attendance is required.
 You may miss three "personal days" for any reason (and I don't want to know the reason).
 After that, your final grade will drop 1/3 of a letter grade for each additional day missed.
 If you have a valid, pre-existing, documented reason for needing to miss more classes (e.g., a valid medical reason) talk to me about that early in the course.
 Chronic or extreme lateness will also not be tolerated, and may count as absences as well.
 The same applies to failure to participate in classroom discussion or activities.
-Cell phones, or other texting devices, as well as computers, must be turned off for class.
+Cell phones, smart phones, or other texting and recording devices, as well as computers, must be turned off for class.

 Plagiarism